 4. In establishing its regular meetings, the Conference of the States Parties shall take into account the time and location of the meetings of other relevant international and regional organizations and mechanisms in similar matters, including their subsidiary treaty bodies, consistent with the principles identified in paragraph 3 of this article.

-5. The Conference of the States Parties shall agree upon activities, procedures and methods of work to achieve the objectives set forth in paragraph 1 of this article, including:
+5. The Conference of the States Parties shall agree upon activities, procedures and methods of work to achieve the objectives set forth in paragraph 1 of this article, including: [agreed ad referendum]

-(a) Facilitating the effective use and implementation of this Convention, the identification of any problems thereof, as well as the activities carried out by States Parties under this Convention, including encouraging the mobilization of voluntary contributions;
+(a) Facilitating the effective use and implementation of this Convention, the identification of any problems thereof, as well as the activities carried out by States Parties under this Convention, including encouraging the mobilization of voluntary contributions; [agreed ad referendum]

 (b) Facilitating the exchange of information on legal, policy and technological developments pertaining to the offences covered by this Convention and the collection of evidence in electronic form among States Parties and relevant stakeholders, as well as on patterns and trends in [cybercrime] [the use of information and communications technologies for criminal purposes] and on successful practices for preventing and combating such offences;

-(c) Cooperating with relevant international and regional organizations, as well as non-governmental organizations, civil society organizations, academic institutions and the private sector;
+(c) Cooperating with relevant stakeholders;

 (d) Making appropriate use of relevant information produced by other international and regional organizations and mechanisms for preventing and combating the offences covered by this Convention, in order to avoid unnecessary duplication of work;

-(e) Reviewing periodically the implementation of this Convention by its States Parties;
+(e) Reviewing periodically the implementation of this Convention by its States Parties; [agreed ad referendum]

 (f) Making recommendations to improve this Convention and its implementation as well as considering possible supplementation or amendment of the Convention;